ashmitha28/Messenger-app/README.md

 # Firebase Chat Application

 ## Description
+This is a Messenger app made for Ios devices using Swift UIKit.
 The app utilizes **Firebase Authentication** and **Firestore Database** to implement a chat application that supports user registration, login/logout functionality, and one-on-one messaging.
 The main goal is to create a usable design and implement the required features.

 ## Features
 ### Authentication